Guaranteed Admission to SDSU for SDCCD Students

 Admission Requirements

-• 60 transferable semester units
+• Complete 60 or more transferable semester units.

 • Oral Communication